Harold & Elsie Boutelle

 Excerpt from ORONOCO, PAST AND PRESENT (used by permission from Richard and Peg Boutelle)

 Beverly Rose was born April 3, 1938, in Rochester, Minnesota, and attended Rochester schools and graduated from Rochester High School.
 In 1960 she graduated from Westmar College in LeMars, Iowa, with a Bachelor of Arts Degree, majoring in English.
 Beverly taught English several years, and now works in the Public Library in Oskaloosa, Iowa.
 On August 30, 1958, while she was in college, she married William Russell VanDevender of Pueblo, Colorado.
 He is the son of Nell and the late William R. VanDevender.
 Bill graduated from the Pueblo High School and in 1959 graduated from Westmar College in LeMars, Iowa, with a Bachelor of Music Education.
 In 1963 he graduated from the University of Iowa with a Master of Arts Degree, majoring in Music Education.
-Bill has taught in Hull and Swea City Iowa, and is presently teaching in the Oskaloosa, Iowa, Junior High School.
-Beverly and Bill have two children: Jeffrey Scot who was born January 22, 1962, in Estherville, Iowa.
-He attended Oskaloosa school and graduated from Oskaloosa High School in 1980, and is presently attending Northwest Missouri State University in Kirksville, Missouri, majoring in Music Education.
-Their daughter Pamela Kay was born November 18, 1966, in Oskaloosa, Iowa.
-She is attending Oskaloosa schools and will graduate high school in 1985.
-She is active in the school band and cheerleading and sings in the church choir and belongs to the M.Y.F.

 Gerald Wayne Boutelle was born June 21, 1944, in Rochester, Minnesota.
 He attended Rochester schools and graduated from John Marshall High School in Rochester, Minnesota, June 8, 1962.
 He enrolled in Westmar College in LeMars, Iowa, and received his B.S.A. degree with cum laude honors from Westmar in 1996.
 During his senior year, he served as student pastor in Spencer, Iowa.
 During 1968-69, he served a year of internship in Esperazola, New Mexico.
 He attended the Evangelical Theological Seminary of Naperville, Illinois, later going to McCormick Theological Seminary of Chicago, Illinois, and receiving a B.D. degree cum laude from there, in 1970.
 He received a Master of the Science of Theology degree in conjunction with a project and teaching assistantship in the Bible Department at McCormick Seminary.
 He was ordained June 27, 1971, at the United Presbyterian Church of South Holland, Illinois.
 He is presently serving in a church in Springfield, Illinois.